asked over 5,000 people about their use of Scrum, and found it was used more than half of the time while delivering an average success rate of 62%.

 Agile framework vs. Scrum framework: What's the difference?

-Although the Agile framework and Scrum framework share many similarities, they are
+Although the Agile framework and Scrum framework share many similarities, they are not interchangeable.

 Think about the Agile framework as a set of high-level guiding principles, and the Scrum methodology as a practical framework for project management to put Agile’s guiding principles into practice.